-The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.
-117 118 119 120 121 122 123 124 125 126 127 In 2024, the MMU prepared a number of RPM related reports and testimony, shown in Table 5-2.
+The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.112 113 114 115 116 117 118 119 120 121 122 In the first three months of 2025, the MMU prepared a number of RPM related reports and testimony, shown in Table 5-2.

 The PJM markets have worked to provide incentives to entry and to retain capacity.
 A majority of capacity investments in PJM were financed by market sources.
 Of the 55,064.5 MW of additional capacity that cleared in RPM auctions for the 2007/2008 through 2023/2024 Delivery Years, 42,444.9 MW (77.1 percent) were based on market funding.
-Of the 8,966.4 MW of additional capacity that cleared in RPM auctions for the 2024/2025 and 2025/2026 Delivery Year, 5,532.6 MW (61.7 percent) were based on market funding.
+Of the 4,955.0 MW of additional capacity that cleared in RPM auctions for the 2024/2025 and 2025/2026 Delivery Year, 3,239.4 MW (65.4 percent) were based on market funding.
 Those investments were made based on the assumption that markets would be allowed to work and that inefficient units would exit.

 It is essential that any approach to the PJM markets incorporate a consistent view of how the preferred market design is expected to provide competitive results in a sustainable market design over the long run.
-A sustainable market design means a market design that results in appropriate incentives to competitive market participants to retire units and to invest in new units over time such that reliability is ensured as a result of the functioning of the market.
+A sustainable market design means a market design that results in appropriate incentives